 A museum all about bones may seem like an odd place to visit when looking for things to do in Orlando with kids, but we actually had a really good time here.
 The information was presented in a fun and easy-to-digest way, and there were tons of awesome bone facts scattered throughout the museum.

-We also appreciated that the staff were so knowledgeable, and we loved the classes offered for kids.
+We also appreciated that the staff was so knowledgeable, and we loved the classes offered for kids.

 - Attend a class.
 This makes the experience so much more immersive and entertaining for kids.